lucasmccomb/fair-weather-friend/README.md

 ### To do:

 - Improve tests
+- Create build pipeline
+- a11y compliance
+- Containerize using Docker
-- Add ability to interpret city name
+- Add ability to use city name for location input
 - Add hourly forecast
+- Dark mode
+- Improve large screen layout
+- Add more animations/transitions
+- Add default location